uriborrajo/HETGEN1000/README.md

 ```

 ### 4. CD-HIT INSTALLATION
-CD-HIT is a program that uses an algorithm to reduce sequence redundancy and improve the performance of other sequence analyses.
-It is based on the estimation of similarities between sequences to filter out unnecessary sequence alignments (Fu L. et al., 2012)
+CD-HIT is a program that applies an algorithm to reduce size redundancy and thereby enhance the performance of advanced sequence analysis methods.
+It is based on the prediction of a similarity to filter out the extraneous conversion of sequences to their debugging counterparts (Fu L. et al., 2012).

 For CD-HIT installation:
 ```